P0TEZ/ProjectTOTEM/ConnexionTotemCentrale/README.md

 ## Introduction

 This server allows exchanges between the Centrale C and the totems.
+Active totems can be detected and are inserted/deleted in a dynamic way into the database.

 ## Description

+This server uses the UDP protocol to create the connexions.
+The informations received by the server are put in a postgres database.

 ## Installation